How to Integrate Emerging Technology into Direct Mail Campaigns

-New financial research found that customer-centric financial institutions are more profitable, regularly stave off costly customer attrition, and create strong retention that will yield big returns for banks and credit unions.
-The problem is, most are not doing enough to understand and improve customer experience.
+Creating a positive customer experience needs to be a core part of your business strategy.
+Financial research shows that customer-centric financial institutions are more profitable, can regularly prevent costly customer attrition, and create strong retention that yields big returns for banks and credit unions.
+The problem is, most financial institutions are not doing enough to understand and improve customer experience.

-Banks and credit unions can’t simply count on acquiring or maintaining a consumer’s account.
-Customers and members want to be known, understood, and engaged with true connections to strengthen the bond between them and their financial institutions — ideally enough to create primary financial institution status.
+Banks and credit unions can’t simply count on acquiring or maintaining a consumer’s account to remain successful.
+Customers and members want to be known, understood, and engaged with true connections to strengthen the bond between them and their financial institution.
 This requires an orchestrated personalized experience strategically delivered across preferred channels.

-Shockingly, 32 percent of respondents to the research said they don’t engage customers whatsoever.
-So how can banks and credit unions create an actionable customer experience strategy to ultimately deliver clear, measurable business results?
+Shockingly, 32% of respondents to the research said they don’t engage customers whatsoever.
+So, how can banks and credit unions create an actionable customer experience strategy to ultimately deliver clear, measurable business results?
 Here are a few steps to accomplish just that.

 A major factor in the customer experience conundrum is that customers and members want to feel that their unique needs are understood, and are actively being taken care of.
 But financial institutions are not doing everything they can to meet personalization expectations.

 Of the responses for the banks and credit unions that do engage customers: